 On August 24, 1988, the Commission issued an Order denying International Telecharge, Inc. ("ITI's") request for authority to provide telecommunications services within Kentucky.
-On September 13, 1988, ITI filed an Application for Rehearing, in which it claimed that through the presentation of new and additional evidence, ITI could demonstrate its ability to provide adequate, efficient, and reasonable service in compliance with By Order dated October 3, 1988, the Commission 278.030(2).
-KRS granted ITI's Application for Rehearing, with the exception of In that Order, the Commission gave its opinion that issue. one should have the opportunity to convince the Commission that ITI it could develop a plan that will benefit Kentucky ratepayers and provide adequate, efficient, and reasonable service.
+On September 13, 1988, ITI filed an Application for Rehearing, inwhich it claimed that through the presentation of new and additional evidence, ITI could demonstrate its ability to provide adequate, efficient, and reasonable service in compliance with KRS 278.030(2).
+By Order dated October 3, 1988, the Commission granted ITI's Application for Rehearing, with the exception of one issue.
+In that Order, the Commission gave its opinion that ITI should have the opportunity to convince the Commission that it could develop a plan that will benefit Kentucky ratepayers and provide adequate, efficient, and reasonable service.